About NPCF

 $37+ million dedicated to pediatric cancer research

-A coalition of 34 leading pediatric hospitals nationwide
+A coalition of over 35 leading pediatric hospitals nationwide

 28